Randolph, New York: History

 The town of Randolph sits on the vast tracts of land which were originally owned by the Holland Land Company.
 The region was first settled around 1820.
 The first settler was Edmund Fuller, who arrived from Oneida County in 1820 and built a log cabin.

 The town of Randolph was formed in 1826 from part of the town of Conewango.
 On March 7, 1826, citizens assembled for their first annual meeting to select the town supervisor and other officials.
 In 1847, the town was divided to form the town of South Valley.

 In 1867, the village of Randolph was incorporated.
 The village of East Randolph was incorporated in 1881.
 In 2010, the citizens of both villages voted to dissolve the incorporation, and they reverted to being hamlets within the town, with part of East Randolph becoming once again part of the town of Conewango, effective 2011.

 Geography

 According to the United States Census Bureau, the town has a total area of 94.0 sqkm, of which 93.4 sqkm is land and 0.6 sqkm, or 0.61%, is water.

 Randolph is located on the west border of the county, next to Chautauqua County.

 The Southern Tier Expressway (Interstate 86 and New York State Route 17) crosses the town, with access from Exits 15 and 16.
 New York State Route 241 is a highway in the northeast part of the town, and New York State Route 394 is an east-west highway in the northern part of the town.

+Randolph was on the mainline of the Erie Railroad, which later became the Erie Lackawanna Railway and Conrail.
+The train station was located between Main Street and Washington Street and serviced both passengers and freight.